 Generally, you'll want to create a Task for each step in your process where you need to track something or report on status.
 If someone is going to ask you "what's the status on that?", you'll probably want to make it a Task.

-Here we will cover the three main ways to create Tasks so you can choose the one that's most appropriate for your workflow.
+Here we will cover the four main ways to create Tasks so you can choose the one that's most appropriate for your workflow.

 1. Creating Tasks one at a time